 Those PCSing to the area are required to check their orders to make sure they have the term “concurrent travel” on their PCS orders which authorizes family members to accompany them.
 Those who do not have concurrent travel orders and want to bring dependents are required to PCS to the Fort and apply for command sponsorship of dependent family members.

-Find information about U.S. Army Garrison Fort Wainwright, Alaska including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about U.S. Army Garrison Fort Wainwright, Alaska including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units

 According to the official site, the mission of the Fort is to enable “the readiness of Army forces in Alaska by integrating resources and delivering installation services that enhance the quality of life for Arctic Warriors, Families, Civilians and Community”.
 That may sound a bit vague and uninformative; the official site adds a bit more detail, mentioning the fort support units read to “deploy anywhere in the world for contingencies ranging from humanitarian relief to combat operations”

 Fort Wainwright provides support services for a variety of tenant units including:

 - Medical Department Activity-Alaska

 - 9th Army Band

 - 507th Signal Company (Network Enterprise Center-FWA)